CNES/cars/docs/source/configuration/applications/dense_matching.rst

     * - pandora_census_sgm_shadow
       - Optimized for scenes with shadows using Census 11 with SGM (p1 = 20, p2 = 160)
     * - pandora_census_sgm_mountain_and_vegetation
-      - Optimized for mountainous or vegetated scenes using Census 11 with SGM (p1 = 38, p2 = 464)
+      - Optimized for mountainous or vegetation scenes using Census 11 with SGM (p1 = 38, p2 = 464)
     * - pandora_census_sgm_homogeneous
       - Optimized for homogeneous scenes using Census 11 with SGM (p1 = 72, p2 = 309)
-    * - pandora_custom
-      - Custom Pandora configuration defined in loader_conf
-    * - pandora_auto
-      - Automatic method selection based on global classification map

 **Method-specific Parameters**: